Yossari4n/MarsRover/README.md

 https://www.youtube.com/watch?v=j06aF7a2f5Y

 ## Controls
-WS to accelerate and brake
+* W, S to accelerate and brake
-AD to steer
+* A, D to steer
-Hold LMB to rotate camera
+* Hold Left Mouse Button to rotate camera

 ## Special thanks
 TODO put all the asset sources